yogeshc24/CPU/README.md

 # Project 3 README

-Student 1: Full Name 1 (123456789)
+Student 1: Yogesh Chaudhary (916969303)
-Student 2: Full Name 2 (123456798)
+Student 2: Bill Steeven Koumba Moussadji Lu (920768901)

 ## Project Status
-This the current status of the project ...
+Cpu works for R-type instructions
+Adder is working properly
+ALU is implemented using the adder and working Registers store the values properly
+Immediate sign bit is generated correctly
+Decoder generaters all the output correctly

 ## Known Issues
-The project fails to function properly in ...
+Cpu still needs works with I-type, B-type, S-type and U-type instructions.

 ## References
 * [Build an XOR gate from AND/NOT](https://electronics.stackexchange.com/questions/487529/build-an-xor-gate-from-and-not)